3 Akero employees smiling and conversing in a communal space

 Leadership

-Our leadership team has been involved in the research, development and commercialization of over 20 global medicines.
+Our leadership team has been involved in the research, development, and commercialization of more than 20 global medicines.

 Dominick Villani, Ph.D.